Thierry Oleksiak: Coaching career

 In 2012, Oleksiak returned to his hometown club Saint-Étienne, initially as a scout, before becoming the manager of the reserve team in 2013.
 In 2015, he joined his former Angers teammate Christophe Galtier's coaching staff in Sainté's first team as an assistant coach.
 Besides a small stint as an assistant coach for Chinese club Liaoning in 2017, Oleksiak followed Galtier to Lille, where he contributed to a Ligue 1 title in the 2020–21 season.
 In the 2021–22 season, Oleksiak was with Galtier at Nice.
-They both joined Paris Saint-Germain in July 2022.
+They both joined Paris Saint-Germain in July 2022, leaving after one season.

 Personal life

 Thierry's father Jean is also a former professional footballer.
 They both played for Saint-Étienne and Lille in their careers.
 Jean's father, Thierry's grandfather, was a political refugee from Poland.